Table of Contents

 How to calculate added value?

 The formula for calculating the added value is easy.
 First, you need selling price data.
-Then, you subtract it with the input costs.
+Then, you subtract it from the input costs.
 Here is the mathematical equation:

 Take a simple example.
 Your business spends $500 to produce an output.
 Then, you set the selling price at $750 per unit.
 As a result, your business generates an added value of $250 ($750-$500).